Dishoungh/cpu/README.md

 <ins>Program Memory</ins>

-For the program memory, I will simply add one Read-Only Memory (ROM) module that is 16MB.
+For the program memory, I will simply add one Read-Only Memory (ROM) module that is 256 with an address with of 8 bits.
+The maximum is 24 bits (16 MB) but that will just make program files needlessly large.
+8 bits is just fine for the purposes of this project.

 ![Program Memory Module](./images/Memory/Program_Memory.png)